6 Days12,516 Ft.

 Water sources: You can fill your bottles in the Kharchi village

-Morning in the lap of Himalayas will fill you with enthusiasm, and you will start your trek today from Joshimath to Dakh to Gulling top, after breakfast.
-You will begin from Joshimath in the steep ascent you will witness the giant mountains in front of you, and the most pampered mountain which is known as sleeping Lady Mountain, the creation of God is just amazing.
+Morning in the lap of Himalayas will fill you with enthusiasm, and you will start your trek today from Joshimath to Dakh to Gulling top, post breakfast.
+You will begin from Joshimath in the steep ascent; witness the giant mountains in front of you, and the most pampered mountain which is known as sleeping Lady Mountain.

 Altitude: 11,070 Ft.